HyrumHansen/math4610/task8.md

 ### Question 3:

 A function was written to generate hilbert matrices of dimension n = 4, 5, ..., 10.
 Implementation details are given [here](https://github.com/HyrumHansen/math4610/blob/main/code/task8/generateHilbertMatrix.md).
 When attempting to solve the system using LU-factorization, divide by zero errors occur.
-For n = 2 and n = 3 the solutions are consistent up to rounding; however, once the dimension is greater than 3 the solution vector cannot be computed by the LU-system solution code.
+For n = 2 and n = 3 the solutions are consistent up to rounding (matrix entries are rounded for presentation purposes though in an application setting the rounding code would be commented out); however, once the dimension is greater than 3 the solution vector cannot be computed by the LU-system solution code.
 Below is an example of the code functioning properly for a hilber matrix of dimension n = 3:

 ```python
 Enter the dimension of the Hilbert matrix: 3